arshadansari27/node-sample/README.md

 # node-sample
 This is a sample node JS project.
 It uses the Express JS and the Moment JS libraries.
 The project can be wrapped up as a Docker image using the Dockerfile in the root folder.
+Don't understand how the agent has access to docker..